IllSmithDa/studySass/sasss_8_nesting.md

         color: #222222;
       }
     }

+      a. sass nesting which is done on the same defintion as main

   3. You can also nest other classes as well assuming you have nested elements with a class in them